raspberrypilearning/temperature-log/worksheet.md

 done
 ```

-## Step 2: Make your shell script run automatically at startup
+## Automate your shell script at startup

 If you would like this script to be run automatically when you boot up your Raspberry Pi, you will need to run it from one of the scripts that get executed at startup.
 You have two options: you can either add it to your `~/.bashrc` and then it will run when you log in, or you can add it to `/etc/rc.local` to make it run automatically while booting, before you have to log in. **Please be careful when editing those files (especially in the second case), as your Raspberry Pi will not boot up properly if the scripts are modified incorrectly!**